23rd Nov 2022

 Alprazolam, known by its brand name Xanax, is a prescription drug that belongs to the benzodiazepine class of drugs.
 It is used in adults to treat severe anxiety disorders and panic disorders.
 This medicine is usually only prescribed for short periods of time, as long-term use can reduce effectiveness and the risk of dependence.

-Alprazolam is prescribed to treat different symptoms of anxiety disorders, including anxiety associated with depression.
+Alprazolam is an anti-anxiety medication prescribed to treat different symptoms of anxiety disorders, including anxiety associated with depression.
 It is also used to treat patients with panic disorders with or without agoraphobia, and for anxiety associated with alcohol withdrawal.

 Benzodiazepines, in general, have five main effects: anxiolytic, muscle relaxant, tranquilizer, somniferous and antiepileptic.
 Alprazolam is characterized by its mainly anxiolytic effect.